doaamelhem96/reading-notes/Class-1/module.md

 from my_module import my_function, my_variable
 -----

-the previous way handle any mistake when you import an module in any package.
+the way handle any mistake when you import an module in any package. insert
+_init_.py
+and in directory type
+_init_.py
 ****
 **To search for any module you can use:**
 **the name of module .path**